masonmarker/TheMsnProject/msnscript2/README.txt

        else: $ python msn2.py script.msn2

-it is suggested that when editing a .msn2 file that you switch VS Code's Language Mode to CoffeeScript!!
+it is suggested that when editing a .msn2 file that you switch VS Code's Language Mode to CoffeeScript!! to do this, under VS Code's language mode tab, configure file association of .msn2 as CoffeeScript

 executing user programs: